The Instrument

 From my experience, most instrumental models34 are built in a similar fashion and contain the same agents: a performer conveys energy through the interface of the instrument which is then processed and eventually comes out of the instrument in the form of sound (fig. 1).

 An easy example can be found in the piano: the performer strikes a key, which activates the hammer to hit a string (or strings), which then results in an audible tone.
 Depending on the nature of the agents of which the instrument is comprised, every instrument has its own intrinsic affordances and constraints.
-Although this general instrumental model is also applicable to the computer musician’s
+Although this general instrumental model is also applicable to the computer musician’s instrument 3 we find that all agents of the instrument are dynamic, thus leaving the computer musician with a myriad of options (fig. 2).

 The input agent can be anything ranging from a control interface to the air surrounding the performer.
 Similarly, the processing can be done by various types of software, the output can be anything ranging from mono to 4D sound.
 Due to these dynamic agents, the affordances and constraints of the computer musician’s instrument are continuously shifting.
 This obstacle often proves though to overcome, not only for the electronics performer, but also for the composer; since composing for an instrument requires a certain degree of knowledge on it, this problem also complicates the composer’s directive when writing with in a electronic or electro-acoustic aesthetic in mind.
 Since I’m positioning myself as a multi-threaded performer I’m somewhat bypassing this dilemma.
-By operating in a closed ecosystem, the compositional choices are immediately reflected upon the construction of the instrument and vice versa
+By operating in a closed ecosystem, the compositional choices are immediately reflected upon the construction of the instrument and vice versa 4.
+Accordingly, this means that the affordances and constraints of the instrument are known to the composer before the process of composition takes place.
+It speaks for itself that this greatly increases the possibilities toward gestural behaviour, expression, and virtuosity in electronics performances.

 Mapping, Gesture and Expression